Are you passionate about Science? Do you want to inspire students in secondary schools?

 Trainees have access to national organisations such as the Royal Societies for Biology and Chemistry and the Institute of Physics.
 All of our Science trainees have the opportunity to present at an international science conference.
 The University of Worcester is the STEM Ambassador Hub for the West Midlands; this provides further enrichment opportunities which can help you to foster, encourage and enhance pupils’ interest in Science.

-A biology subject knowledge enhancement course is available to anyone who would benefit from updating their biology knowledge.
+A physics subject knowledge enhancement course is available to anyone who would benefit from updating their physics knowledge.
 This will be discussed with you at interview.

 You will be trained to teach 11-16 with post 16 enhancement.